ARM-software/CMSIS-DSP/ComputeGraph/README.md

-# Synchronous Dataflow for CMSIS-DSP
+# Compute Graph for streaming with CMSIS-DSP

 ## Introduction

-A dataflow graph is a representation of how compute blocks are connected to implement a processing.
+A dataflow graph is a representation of how compute blocks are connected to implement a streaming processing.

 Here is an example with 3 nodes: